Asylum in the United Kingdom

 Please note that to apply for asylum in the UK, you must be physically in the UK.

-Although in other countries in the world UNHCR recognises and registers refugees, it is not UNHCR UK’s role to determine who is and who is not granted asylum in the UK.
+Although in some other countries in the world UNHCR registers asylum seekers and determines who requires refugee status, it is not UNHCR’s role to determine who is and who is not granted asylum in the UK.
 It is the responsibility of the UK Home Office, to receive and decide applications for asylum in this country.
 Accordingly, applications for asylum should be submitted directly to the UK Home Office.

 The UNHCR office in the UK does not accept applications for asylum in the UK and does not make decisions on asylum applications.